The phrase “IPA Group” is used to describe the IFA and the IPA in aggregate.

 The governing body of the IFA is the IFA Board of Directors.
 The IFA Board of Directors has the authority, in the Articles of Association, to appoint members to the IFA Member Advisory Committee.

-The IFA CEO has the absolute authority to manage the IFA operationally.
-The IFA Member Advisory Committee is not involved in the Institute’s day to day operations.
+The Group Executive - UK provides the UK operations with senior guidance and leadership.
+The IFA Member Advisory Committee is not involved in the Institute’s day-to-day operations.

 IFA Members Advisory Committee